 SPU Partner Program: Tier 4

-This is an SPU Partner Program.
-These programs are in partnership with affiliated organizations or host universities that have been vetted for their academic and student support, and have been in long standing partnerships with Seattle Pacific University.
-All Partner Programs are eligible for Federal, State, and Institutional financial aid.
+Seattle Pacific University has partnered with affiliated organizations or host universities that have been vetted for their academic and student support.
+Partner Programs are eligible for Federal, State, and Institutional grants and scholarships.

 For SPU Partner Programs, you will be charged one quarter of SPU tuition for participation during fall quarter or winter/spring quarters combined.
-Depending on the cost of the program, a program fee may be charged in addition to SPU tuition.
-For additional program fee information, see Partner Program Cost
+Depending on the tier level of the selected program, an additional fee for tiers 2-10 will be charged.
+For fee information, see Partner Program Cost.

 Freshers’ Week is a cross-campus festival built to propel you into university life with more than a hundred events in over twenty different locations spread across five full days and nights.
 The week will be filled with live music, fairs, comedy and other cultural activities.
 You’ll get the inside track on how to make the most of your time outside of the classroom with events taking you to every corner of campus, giving you the chance to fully experience what it means to be a student at the University of Glasgow.